wustl-data/wustl-data.github.io/docs/project/progress_report_2.md

 ## Due: Friday, Nov 11

-For your second progress report, submit your features using the specification template from [https://en.wikipedia.org/wiki/Behavior-driven_development](https://en.wikipedia.org/wiki/Behavior-driven_development) as follows:
+For your second progress report, submit your features using the specification template from Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) as follows:

 ```